 “Maria’s Story” is a 20 minute educational video produced by CERA and MNO based on the experiences shared by participants in the NHR sessions:

-Thank you to everyone who participated in the Northern Housing Rights Project!
+Thank you to everyone who shared their experiences with us over the course of the Northern Housing Rights project.